 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the terrain, the altitude, the number of pass crossings and the length of the trip.
-The Southern Coasts Cycle is graded moderate to challenging.
+The Southern Coast Cycle is graded moderate to challenging.
 You will need a reasonable level of fitness and we suggest 90 minutes of aerobic type exercise, (either cycling or jogging) three times a week for the three months leading up to your trip.
 The tour is fully supported and if at any stage you feel like having a rest from cycling you will be able to ride in the support vehicle.

 Important: The night before your tour is to depart your guide will call your pre tour accommodation to advise what time they will collect you the following morning.
 (Please make sure you have given us information as to where you are staying).
 If you are not around when your guide calls they will leave a message at reception – its really important that you check with reception if you have not heard from your guide directly.
 If for any reason you have not heard from your guide by the morning of the tour please call us in the NZ office on 0800 00 11 66 (from within NZ).

-An early morning start gets us on the road down the side of Lake Wakatipu and the rolling rural roads of upper Southland.The native red tussock covered hills lead us into the township of Te Anau, perched on the edge of the Fiordland National Park, our goal is Five Rivers but stronger riders can be challenged by the possibility of a century ride today.
+From Queenstown we drive the narrow lakeside road alongside Lake Wakitipu to Kingston, where we start our ride for the day on the rolling rural roads of upper Southland.The native red tussock covered hills lead us into the township of Te Anau, perched on the edge of the Fiordland National Park, our goal is the remote Five Rivers cafe for lunch and then onto Mossburn, but stronger riders can be challenged by the possibility of a metric century ride today.

-Ride – 176 kms/109 miles
+Ride – 126 kms/ 78 miles

 The morning’s ride takes us alongside Lakes Te Anau & Manapouri before we head south through an ever-changing landscape.
 The stark arid mountains give way to more gentle pastures as we enter the productive Southland farm country.
 Small communities dot the landscape and the coastal riding becomes spectacular.
 This coast is exposed to southerly blasts creating some surreal windswept scenery.
 Gradually we quit the farmlands and approach Invercargill where we'll stay tonight.

-Ride – 58kms kms / 36 miles
+Ride – 38 kms / 23 miles

-Ride – Owaka to Balclutha – 43 kms / 26 miles
+Ride – Owaka to Kaka Point via Nugget Point – 32 kms / 19 miles

-Milton to Dunedin – 54 kms / 34 miles
+Waihola to Dunedin – 30 kms / 19 miles

-Today we explore the Otago Peninsula by bike.
-This ride has some wonderful coastal views, visit Larnach Castle and visit the Royal Albatross Colony.
-We'll then make our way to historical Oamaru stopping at the Koekohe Beach along the way to see the unusually large and spherical boulders lying on the beach.
+After lunch back in Dunedin we'll make our way to historical Oamaru, stopping at the Koekohe Beach along the way to see the Moeraki Boulders, some unusually large and spherical boulders lying on the beach.
+There is also the option for some more beautiful coastal riding on quiet roads as we reach our destination.
 We'll stay in Oamaru for the evening.

-Ride - up to 75km / 46 miles
+Ride - up to 59km / 36 miles

 ROAD BIKE (Additional Charge)